 How to Assert Smartly –

 - In any negotiation, make sure that you let your opponent bid first.

 - If you’re forced to tell your price first, give indirect numbers showing how much it will be worth or charge elsewhere.

 - Make why questions work in your favor rather than against you.

 - Refrain from displaying neediness.
 Have a ready-to-walk-out attitude.

-The book is full of live case studies that make the guides to negotiation suggested in the book easier to apply.
+The book is full of live case studies, making the guides to Negotiation suggested in the text easier to apply.

-In the end, You’ll walk out less intimidated by negotiation and also show up and perform more confidently in your future bargain.
+Ultimately, You’ll walk out less intimidated by Negotiation, show up, and perform more confidently in your future bargain.